 The official calendar adopted in Nepal is called the Bikram Sambat (BC).
-Its New Year begins with the month of Baisakh (mid-April) and is 57 years ahead in count of the Gregorian calendar.
+Its New Year begins with the month of Baisakh (mid-April) and is 57 years ahead of the Gregorian calendar.
 The dates of most festivals are fixed by famous astrologers after consulting Nepal‘s lunar calendar.
-Some festivals are of national significance while others are celebrated only in the Farwestern region of Nepal.
-We warmly invite you to experience Nepal‘s festive Farwest with us!
+Some festivals are of national significance, while others are celebrated only in the Far Western region of Nepal.
+We warmly invite you to experience Nepal‘s festive Far West with us!

 SAHID DIWAS (MARTYR’S DAY)

-Sahid Diwas or Martyr’s day is an annual public holiday celebration by the Nepalese as a way of remembering and giving honor to people who sacrificed their lives to fight for what is right for the country and its people.
-Especially in memory of the four martyrs’ who were executed in 1941: Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha and Shukraraj Shastri.
-They gave their precious and youthful lives to tear down the autocratic Rana family rule.
-The Rana rulers felt those four youths were a great threat to their tyrannical regime.
-Shukra Raj Shastri and Dharma Bhakta Mathema were hanged and Ganga Lal Shrestha and Dashrath Chand were shot for asking a little bit of human rights for Nepalese People.
+Sahid Diwas or Martyr’s day is an annual public holiday.
+It is celebrated by the Nepalese as a way of remembering and honoring people, who sacrificed their lives to fight the country and its people.
+This holiday is especially in memory of the four martyrs’, who were executed in 1941: Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha and Shukraraj Shastri.
+They gave their precious, young lives to overthrow the autocratic Rana family.
+The four youths were a great threat to the tyrannical regime of the Rana family, because they demanded human rights for the Nepalese people.
+Shukra Raj Shastri and Dharma Bhakta Mathema were hanged and the other two were shot.

 Sonam Lhosar / Tibetian New Year